What is AIOps?

 What It Is, What It’s Going to Be, and Everything in Between

 Executive Summary: AIOps, like DevOps before it, is a growing technological framework that’s bringing great change to a range of industries.
-Centred on the application of machine learning (ML) and big data science to IT operations problems, AIOps is impacting a range of technologies and fields – especially those that do a lot of their work in the cloud.
+Centred on the application of machine learning (ML) and big data science to IT operations problems, impacting a range of technologies and fields – especially those that do a lot of their work in the cloud.
 Various users – DevOps teams, infrastructure experts, and digitally transformed companies – enjoy the perks of utilizing the technology across a range of AIOps use cases.
 The implementation is still evolving, but AIOps is rapidly developing in line with modern technology.

 What is AIOps?